authelia/authelia/docs/content/reference/architecture-decision-log/introduction.md

 1. If the version or platform of the third party integration or combination thereof is not unsupported by the developer/vendor/etc of the third party integration we likely will not support it.
 2. When we claim to support a product it is expressly the official releases of the product.
-It does not include versions that are heavily modified or drop in replacements (such as KeyDB which is a drop in replacement for redis that IS NOT supported).
+It does not include versions that are heavily modified or drop-in replacements (such as KeyDB which is a drop in replacement for redis that IS NOT supported).